Tablets Worth Buying This 2016 Holiday Season

-While demand for tablets has waned over the last 18 months, that doesn’t mean a tablet isn’t a great gift!
+While demand for tablets has waned over the past few years, that doesn’t mean a tablet isn’t a great gift!
 With a few generations into product cycles, many consumers are looking to replace older tablets.
 This guide will help you cut through the noise and find exactly what you should buy for your family and/or friends (or yourself!) this year.

-While the iPad Pro stole the show at Apple’s conference in September, it will also brutalize your wallet at a $799 starting price point.
+While the iPad Pro stole the show at Apple’s conference in 2015, it will still brutalize your wallet at a $599 starting price point for the 9.7-inch model and $799 for the larger screen.
 You are much better off going with nearly anything else in the iPad line.
-We recommend the iPad Air 2 and the iPad Mini 2, both which will see solid discounts this holiday.
+We recommend the iPad Air 2 and the iPad Mini 4, both which will see solid discounts this holiday.
 We also recommend passing on the original iPad Air and sacrifice an inch of screen size to pick up the feature-loaded Mini 4 for the same MSRP.

 - Pros: Performance/speed has improved significantly due to improved A8X processor.
 Thinner, lighter design.
 Includes Touch ID fingerprint sensor and anti-reflective screen.

-- Cons: It’s still expensive starting at $499 for the 16GB Wi-Fi model, ranging up to $829 for the 128GB LTE model.
-Audio playback with the built-in speakers is slightly worse than last year’s model.
+- Cons: Audio playback with the built-in speakers is slightly worse than last year’s model.

-Buy This for Someone Who Won’t Shut Up About Android: Google Nexus 9
+Buy This for Someone Who Won’t Shut Up About Android: Google Pixel C

 Buy This for an Office Drone Workaholic: Microsoft Surface Pro 3

-Yes, Microsoft just announced the Surface Pro 4, but the price tag is way up in the clouds at a $899 starting point.
-The Surface Pro 3 received killer reviews over the last year and the price is falling!
-It’s also upgradable to Windows 10 for free and is compatible with both the Surface 4 Pro Type Cover and the new pen.
+Yes, Microsoft’s Surface Pro 4 is still the flagship, but the price tag is way up in the clouds at a $899 starting point.
+The Surface Pro 3 received killer reviews over the last year and the price is still falling!
+It’s also compatible with both the Surface 4 Pro Type Cover and the new pen.

 - Pros: Bright 12-inch display (2160 x 1440 resolution), specs are completely customizable, Dolby Audio, microSD card reader, awesome for productivity, solid battery life.